 ARTICLE XI – MEETINGS

 The President of the Association or one-fourth (1/4) of the Board of Directors may call a Board or Executive Committee meeting at any time to discuss or decide matters of mutual concern to the commissions.

-Notwithstanding any other provisions of these by-laws and at the discretion of the President, meetings of the Board of Directors or Executive Committee may be conducted by telephone or video conference.
+Notwithstanding any other provisions of these by-laws and at the discretion of the President, meetings of the Board of Directors or Executive Committee may be conducted in person, by telephone or video conference.